modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 # Making Custom Products

 Commerce provides commonly used fields out the of box for products, however, chances are you will want to add more fields to suit how you manage products on your store.
 Due to its extendable nature, Commerce makes it a breeze to create custom products and custom product type fields to get you set your custom products set up in no time!
 In this guide we are going to make a simple custom product called Doodles that adds a shirt size select field and shirt color text field to the product form.
+You can see the [completed module on github](https://github.com/modmore/Commerce_DoodleProduct/).

 Before making custom products it helps to have a basic idea of how MODX extras are made.
 The concepts of making a Commerce module and a MODX extra are very similar.